 Reading the details of an insurance policy is just about as exciting as delving into a dictionary – a pretty ordinary story line, not recommended bedtime reading.
 But like a dictionary, it’s occasionally necessary.
-The details of an insurance policy can be a bit confronting – insurance policies have a pretty lousy reputation for clarity, and most of us rely on qualified brokers to interpret a policy for us.
+The details of an insurance policy can be bit confronting and insurance policies have a lousy reputation for clarity, so most of us rely on qualified brokers to interpret a policy for us.
 But an understanding of the following will hopefully make things a bit easier for you.

 Managing Risk